TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 `fluid`, `frontend` and `recordlist` in `.Build/Web/typo3/sysext`.
 Additionally, the :php:`ExtensionTestEnvironment` hook linked our git root checkout as extension into `.Build/Web/typo3conf/ext`.

-So yep, that's a full TYPO3 instance.
-It is not installed, there is no database, but that is good enough for unit testing!
+We now have a full TYPO3 instance.
+It is not installed, there is no database, but we are now at the point to begin unit testing!

 runTests.sh and docker-compose.yml
 ----------------------------------

-Next we need the setup to actually run tests.
-These are the two files `Build/Scripts/runTests.sh
+Next we need to setup our tests.
+These are the two files we need: `Build/Scripts/runTests.sh
 <https://github.com/lolli42/enetcache/blob/master/Build/Scripts/runTests.sh>`_ and `Build/testing-docker/
 docker-compose.yml <https://github.com/lolli42/enetcache/blob/master/Build/testing-docker/docker-compose.yml>`_.

-These files are simplified rip-off versions of similar files from the TYPO3 core: `core Build/Scripts/runTests.sh
+These files are re-purposed from TYPO3's core: `core Build/Scripts/runTests.sh
 <https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `core Build/testing-docker/local/
 docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local>`_.
 You can
-copy + paste these files from extensions like enetcache or styleguide to your own extension, but should then look through the files and adapt to your needs (for instance search for the word "enetcache" in runTests.sh if you copy from there).
+copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs (for instance search for the word "enetcache" in runTests.sh).

 Let's run the tests: